azat-co/aws-intro/labs/03-pager-duty.md

-# Lab 2: Hello World Baby
+# Lab 3: Pager Duty

 1. Create a launch configuration with 1 Node app with user data to start an HTTP server (config from lab 2)
 1. Create an autoscaling group